Bachelor of Science in Psychology in Applied Behavior Analysis

 It is important to note that students seeking BCaBA certification can only begin accruing supervision hours once they begin taking an ABA concentration course in the verified course sequence.
 Any supervision hours documented prior to taking the first qualifying course will not be recognized by the BACB.

-The Bachelor of Science in Psychology in Applied Behavior Analysis meets educational requirements for the BCaBA examination in the commonwealth of Puerto Rico, the territory of Guam, and all states.
+The Bachelor of Science in Psychology in Applied Behavior Analysis meets educational requirements for the BCaBA examination in all states, the commonwealth of Puerto Rico, and the territory of Guam.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.

-It is important to understand that the out-of-state requirements vary by state and can change with little to no warning.
-Students seeking licensure or certification in another state should inquire directly to the jurisdiction where employment is desired.
-The BCBA licensure requirements may be viewed at the following link:
+It is important to understand that the requirements for behavior analysts vary by state and can change with little to no warning.
+Students seeking employment as a behavior analyst should inquire directly to the jurisdiction where employment is desired, as some states require additional licensure or certification.
+The BACB U.S. state licensure requirements may be viewed at the following link: https://www.bacb.com/u-s-licensure-of-behavior-analysts/.

 Beginning January 1, 2023, applications for BCaBA or BCBA certification from candidates who live outside of the United States and other designated countries will no longer be accepted, per the BACB's Global Certification policies.
 Specific information regarding this policy can be found on the BACB’s website at https://www.bacb.com/global-certification/.